About us

 The principal responsibility of Council is to elect the Trustees and ensure delivery of the Constitutional objectives of The Nautical Institute, assurance of performance and assessment of risk.
 Council also acts as an advisory body to the Executive Board and the specialist committees due to its larger, international composition (35 to 56 members) drawn from many sectors of the maritime industry.

-At least half the members of Council must be actively employed in a sea-going capacity.
+At least 40% of elected Council members must be actively employed in a seagoing capacity.
 Important functions are strategic oversight and input to the management process and to consider/approve Strategic Plans prepared for the Executive Board by its committees.
 In so doing it will ensure exploitation of the full range of expert advice available in the international members.
 The Assurance and Nominations committees report to Council.

 Younger Members' Council